Last updated 29th January, 2026

 We track 120 major towns and cities in the UK for 5G coverage, and the networks stack up as follows:

+You can see exactly what those 120 places are in the chart below.
 It’s worth noting that a tick on this chart just means a network has some 5G coverage in a location – not that 5G will be available town or city-wide.
-So it’s always worth using a network’s official coverage checker to get a more detailed picture of 5G coverage in your area.
+So it’s always worth using a network’s official coverage checker or our coverage checker to get a more detailed picture of 5G coverage in your area.

 On top of that, indoor and outdoor coverage can differ.
 Even official coverage checkers won’t always be able to paint an accurate picture of indoor coverage, but they can give you some idea.
 In all cases though, 5G coverage should improve over time, so if you don’t have 5G where you are now, or if it doesn’t reach inside your home or office, it might arrive before too long.